 *The Humanities Centerpiece Course is the focal class of your chosen Integrated Core Theme (ICT).

-In your first semester, you will take the four-credit theme-based freshman seminar Columba Cornerstone, which examines the many facets of human diversity, identity, and the connectedness of all human beings, and encourages you to consider new approaches to traditional problems.
+In your first semester, you will take the three-credit theme-based freshman seminar Columba Cornerstone, which examines the many facets of human diversity, identity, and the connectedness of all human beings, and encourages you to consider new approaches to traditional problems.
 This course is linked to another core or introductory course in order to create a learning community for the cohort of students taking both courses.

 In addition to the classroom component, each Cornerstone integrates co-curricular activities such as attending a performance by the Iona College Theatre Program, going on a Midnight Run service experience with Mission and Ministry, or attending an E-Talk with the Hynes Institute.
 You are required to engage in a minimum of two co-curricular activities guided by your professor.